Qualifications for a Grant

 What you can ask for

 You may apply to use the money for anything that directly improves the life of a child with Asperger Syndrome or related diagnosis.
+In light of the COVID-19 pandemic, requests for essential expenses such as rent and food are acceptable.

 Examples of possible uses of grant money: